Amerisleep vs Purple Mattress Reviews & Buyer's Guide

 Purple is a relatively new brand and for years they only sold one mattress model, so it’s hard to gauge the overall durability of their mattresses, too.
 Most reviews of their products are from new customers—how do customers that have owned their Purple for five or six years feel about their bed?
 Amerisleep has been around for over a decade, and our beds are shown to last.
 Plus, we offer an industry-leading 20-year warranty to ensure you’re covered.

 Amerisleep designs each of their mattresses to suit different sleep needs, so really, anybody can find a comfortable mattress with Amerisleep.
-The AS2 and AS2 Hybrid, in particular, are recommended for back, stomach, and heavier sleepers.
+The AS2, in particular, is recommended for back, stomach, and heavier sleepers.
 But with eight mattress models in total, the Amerisleep lineup has a perfect fit for your individual needs.

 Purple offers four mattress models now, but they aren’t necessarily tailored to different sleep needs, and the recommendations on their website don’t offer a ton of clarity.